FROST Regina Returns for Olympic-Sized Fun in 2026! Enjoy Three FROSTY Weekends

 Celebrate I Love Regina Day this Saturday

-festivities kick-off with the I Love Regina Run and Walk at 8:30
+day will kick-off with the I Love Regina Run and Walk at 8:30 a.m.,

-a.m., inviting participants of all ages to run, walk or wheel their
+inviting participants of all ages to run, walk or wheel their way

-way through 3K, 5K, or 10K accessible routes.
-The race concludes in Victoria Park, where the
+through 3K, 5K or 10K accessible routes.
+The race concludes in Victoria Park, where the rest of the

 Concrete Sidewalk, Crossings, Medians, Curb and Gutter